chloell5/sweater-weather/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a solo project for the Turing School of Software and Design.
-In it, we learned how to build a backend that connects multiple API requests into one project.
+In it, we learned how to build a backend that connects multiple APIs into one project.
 Includes user registration and login, weather details, trip information, and a picture of the location.
 Simply clone down and run on localhost to get started!

 API keys can be requested from:
 <br />